 Physical Conditions: Conditions of confinement were poor.
 Except in the prisons in Bafata and Mansoa, electricity, potable water, and space were inadequate.
-Detention facilities generally lacked secure cells, running water, adequate heating, ventilation, lighting, and sanitation.
+Pretrial detention facilities generally lacked secure cells, running water, adequate heating, ventilation, lighting, and sanitation.
 Detainees' diets were poor, and medical care was virtually nonexistent.
 At the pretrial detention center in Bissau, detainees relied on their families for food.
 Officials held pretrial detainees with convicted prisoners and juveniles with adults.
 There were no reported deaths in police custody.

 Administration: Authorities did not investigate allegations of inhuman conditions.
 There was no prison ombudsman to respond to prisoners' complaints or independent authorities to investigate credible allegations of inhuman conditions.
-The National Commission for Human Rights (CNDH) recommended the closure of four detention centers (Cacine, Catio, Bigene, and Bissora) due to a lack of humane conditions.
+In 2018 the National Commission for Human Rights recommended the closure of four pretrial detention centers (Cacine, Catio, Bigene, and Bissora) due to a lack of humane conditions, but the government took no action.